BIG-SA/BASH-Intro-2018/notes/3_sed_awk_grep.md

 -----

-## Working with large files or many files
+## Working with Large Files or Many Files

 Text editors (either CLI or GUI) are very convenient when you want to quickly edit a small text file (if you just want to read the file, you can use `less` or `cat`), however, they are less useful when the files are very large.